Matching while Learning: Practical considerations and a heuristic

-We propose two changes that improve performance in the finite $N$ regime.
-First, recall that if a worker type $i$ has an optimal job type $j$ that is not optimal for some worker type $i'$, then DEEM tries to achieve a probability $1/N$ of misclassifying a worker of type $i'$ as type $i$.
-For small $N$, however, we can do better: the desired probability of error should explicitly depend on how much regret type $i'$ incurs by performing job $j$ -- if this regret is very small, then it isn't worth trying to make this distinction with high precision.
+Next, recall that DEEM tries to achieve a probability $1/N$ of misclassifying a worker of type $i'$ as type $i$ for any $i\in\Str(i)$.
+For small $N$, however, we can do better: the desired probability of error should depend on the largest regret that type $i'$ could incur by performing a job that is optimal for $i$ but not for $i'$: if this regret is very small, then it isn't worth trying to make this distinction with high precision.
+For each $i\in\cI$, define the maximal externality-adjusted payoffs